LeBron James 2003 Rookie Card Mania

 Introduction: The Birth of LeBron James Rookie Card Fever

-In 2003, as LeBron James was selected first overall in the NBA Draft, basketball fans and collectors alike sensed they were witnessing the start of a generational career.
-This anticipation spurred what many now call the "LeBron James Rookie Card Mania."
+In 2003, as LeBron James was selected first overall by the Cleveland Cavaliers in the NBA Draft (straight out of St. Vincent-St. Mary High School in Akron, Ohio), basketball fans and collectors alike sensed they were witnessing the start of a generational career.
+This anticipation spurred what many now call the “LeBron James Rookie Card Mania.”
 From humble base cards to ultra-rare autographed patches, LeBron’s rookie cards have become icons of the modern sports card collecting world.
+Like Kobe Bryant’s 1996 rookie card explosion, LeBron’s cards defined an era.

 Noteworthy 2003 LeBron James Rookie Cards